peacecorps/mapping-toolkit/README.md

 3. One Week Project: Bike and Map Tour

+4. One Week Project: Girls Map!

-4. One Month Project: OpenStreetMap Wall Mural
+5. One Month Project: OpenStreetMap Wall Mural

 ![Students of a Peace Corps Volunteer in Nicaragua add their community to the map using the iD editor.](https://peacecorpsmappingproject.files.wordpress.com/2015/05/11053893_843336679516_8267468404257874974_o.jpg)